Early Puberty: Causes and Consequences

 - Menstruation (typically not until two to three years after the earlier symptoms start)

 - Growth of the testicles, penis, and scrotum

-- Facial hair and underarm hair, and a deepening voice (usually late signs of puberty)
+- A deepening voice (usually late signs of puberty)

 Growth spurts are another sign of early puberty in both boys and girls.

 In most cases, experts don't know what causes central precocious puberty, particularly in girls.

 Sometimes, central precocious puberty is triggered by a medical problem.
 Underlying causes are more common in boys and children under age 6, especially if puberty is advancing rapidly.
 They can include:

 - Tumors and other growths, which are often benign

 - Brain injury, either from surgery or a blow to the head, that affects hormonal balances